What can mindfulness meditation do for your mental health?

 Relaxed breathing

 Breathing techniques are at the heart of meditation practices.
 Focusing on your breath while breathing deeply and evenly can help relax your body and quiet your mind.
 If you have issues with your breathing, breathing in or out for set times can be challenging, but this doesn’t mean that you can’t practice mindfulness meditation.
 You can still focus attention on your breath while breathing in whatever way is comfortable and natural for you.
-Avoid fast, deep breathing which can make you nervous.
-Also if you are a person who gets nervous anyway when you focus on your breathing use something else instead – like the sounds in the air around you for instance.
+Avoid fast, deep breathing, as it can make you feel more nervous.
+If you tend to get anxious when focusing on your breath, try focusing on something else instead, such as the sounds around you.

 Open and kind attitude

 Mindfulness works best when you practice with an open and accepting attitude.
-You are encouraged to notice your thoughts and things around you without judgement.
-The goal is to accept yourself as you are rather than criticize yourself.
+You are encouraged to notice your thoughts and surroundings without judgement.
+The goal is to accept yourself as you are rather than criticising yourself.
 Mindfulness encourages you to experience without judgement and to respond with kindness, both towards others and towards yourself.
 Treat yourself as a good friend would treat you.
-We tend to criticise ourselves harshly for our mistakes and failures but actually taking a friendly attitude towards ourselves has been shown to help us to do better.
+We tend to criticise ourselves harshly for our mistakes and perceived failures, but taking a friendly attitude towards ourselves has been shown to improve our long-term wellbeing.

 What can mindfulness meditation help with?